sustainability

 - Developing “the oil-minimum” products

-Market Promotion of electrification - Developing new Mechatronics series and increasing demand
+Market Promotion of electrification - Increasing demand for the mechatronics series and Mech-unit products

 - Increasing demand for bearings due to increased drive components